ShivamAher30/ShivamAher30/readme.md

 **I'm Shivam Aher a student of IT branch NIT KURUKSHETRA,** coding by day and refactoring by moonlight. 😁
 I build projects that are actually useful... or I work on things that make me think, "I could do this better!"
 (Most of the time, it’s more like a comedy of errors 🥲)
-I juggle between streaks of Leetcode and Github.
+I unsuccessfully juggle between streaks of Leetcode and Github.

 ##### Let's create something that works... and if it doesn't, well, I've got a ton of experience in making things that don’t work. 😉